marfiori/efficient-ASE/README.md

 `python un_votes.py path_to_UN_data_file`

-where `path_to_UN_data_file` is your local path to the [UN General Assembly Voting Data](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/12379).
+where `path_to_UN_data_file` is your local path to the [UN General Assembly Voting Data](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/12379) file.
 If it does not exist, it will be downloaded to that path.